RohiRIK/unix-update-automator/linux_update_readme.md

 This script automates the process of updating Linux systems across different distributions.
 It handles package management, updates, logging, and optional notifications for system packages as well as `npm` and `pip` packages.

+## Project Structure

+The project is organized into a main script and a `modules` directory:

+- **`linux_update_automation.sh`**: The main script that you run.
+It handles argument parsing, logging, and calls the appropriate update modules.
+- **`modules/`**: This directory contains the specific logic for each package manager.
+This modular design makes it easy to extend the script with new package managers or to modify the behavior of existing ones.

 ## Features

 - **Cross-Distribution Support**: Works with Ubuntu/Debian, RHEL/CentOS/Fedora, SUSE, and Arch Linux